 How to Become a Speech Therapist in Washington

-As demand for speech therapy services continues to grow, Washington State’s Employment Security Department expects to see a 23.9 percent increase in the number of SLP licenses issued in the years leading up to 2024—outpacing the national average of 21 percent.
+As demand for speech therapy services continues to grow, the number of SLP licenses issued by the Washington Board of Hearing and Health is projected to increase by 22% over the decade leading up to 2030, a rate that’s above the national average for this profession.

 Featured Programs:

-To become a speech therapist in Washington, you must meet the SLP licensing requirements of the Board of Hearing and Speech, which include earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing the national speech-language pathology exam.
+To become a speech therapist in Washington, you must meet the SLP licensing requirements of the Board of Hearing and Speech, operating under the Washing State Department of Health.
+Those requirements include earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing the national speech-language pathology exam.

 Follow these steps to become a licensed speech-language pathologist in Washington: